Disclosure: Partner post with Cubelets

 black light-sensing cube + clear drive cube with wheels + a battery cube = a simple robotic car

 I’m a beginner when it comes to computational thinking (having forgotten my BASIC programming language skills about 30 years ago.)
 Probably your children are as well.
 This is perfect for us, or anyone ages four to 99.
 We need these building blocks (no pun intended) to train our brains in how computers think.

-Every time we put the Cubelets together, we can create a new, unique program.
-Luckily, to get you started, Cubelets comes with cards that explain each block as well as a book with ideas and challenges.
+We can create a new, unique program every time we put the Cubelets together.
+Luckily, to get you started, Cubelets comes with cards explaining each block and a book with ideas and challenges.

 I love how Cubelets develop design thinking, complexity, systems thinking, perseverance, project-based learning, and when possible, collaboration.

 LEGO fans will love the Cubelets Brick Adapters that let you pair with Lego® and other brick-based constructions.

 Oh, and Cubelets just introduced a new operating system, 4.0.
 Big cheers, right?
 (I have no idea why this is cool.
 Just that it is.)